nejohnson/format/README.txt

            specifier applies to a long int or unsigned long int argument; or that a following n conversion specifier applies to a pointer to a long int argument.

+j          Specifies that a following b, d, i, o, u, x, or X conversion
+           specifier applies to an intmax_t or uintmax_t argument; or that a following n conversion specifier applies to a pointer to an intmax_t argument.

+z          Specifies that a following b, d, i, o, u, x, or X conversion
+           specifier applies to a size_t or the corresponding signed integer type argument; or that a following n conversion specifier applies to a pointer to a signed integer type corresponding to size_t argument.

+t          Specifies that a following b, d, i, o, u, x, or X conversion
+           specifier applies to a ptrdiff_t or the corresponding unsigned integer type argument; or that a following n conversion specifier applies to a pointer to a ptrdiff_t argument.

+L          Specifies that a following e, E, f, F, g, or G conversion specifier
+           applies to a long double argument.
+Until further notice this is an unsupported feature and will return an error.

 If a length modifier appears with any conversion specifier other than as specified above, the length modifier is ignored.